Grandview Drive: Location

 Grandview drive stretches from Prospect Road to Illinois Route 29, and is a winding road with several sight-seeing areas.
 Along the road is the Peoria Country Club, which includes a golf course and tennis courts.
 There is also a large park, known as Grandview Park.

 Historic district boundaries

 The National Register of Historic Places boundary for The Grand View Drive Historic District is "roughly bounded by Prospect Road in the north, the Illinois River bluffs, Adams Street in the south and the Grand View Drive W. right of way".
-However, this description appears to be contradictory, as Grandview Drive runs between Prospect Road and Adams Street (Illinois Route 29), and the description appears to give no northern boundary.
+This description appears to be contradictory, as Grandview Drive runs between Prospect Road and Adams Street (Illinois Route 29), and the description appears to give no northern boundary.

+The northern end of Grandview Drive is close to Tower Park in Peoria Heights, Illinois; when North Grandview Drive meets North Prospect Road, the name changes into East Kingman Avenue.
 It is near the birthplace of the first gasoline-powered car in America, the Duryea automobile, built in 1893 by Charles Duryea.
+The north entry point of the drive is at 792 ft above sea level.